mindspore-lab/mindone/docs/transformers/tutorials/finetune.md

 ### Train in native MindSpore

 <details open>

+!!!
+Note

+    Taking bert as an example, you can find the complete code in `examples/transformers/bert/finetune_in_native_mindspore.py`

 Trainer takes care of the training loop and allows you to fine-tune a model in a single line of code.
 For users who prefer to write their own training loop, you can also fine-tune a 🤗 Transformers model in native MindSpore.